-Within Self-Directed Research there are several additional support seminars in place that help students plan their selfdirected research trajectory and develop skills and expertise as the course progresses.
+Within Self-Directed Research there are several additional support seminars in place that help students plan their self-directed research trajectory and develop skills and expertise as the course progresses.
 These include:

-- intensive Toolbox sessions (YEAR 1) where technical skills are acquired; - Thematic Seminars (YEAR 1) where you are introduced to key issues within the field of lens-based media practice - A Graduation Mentor Seminar program - A flexible range of several Teaching, Learning and Didactic Models (YEAR 1 and YEAR 2) to support the Thematic Projects (YEAR 1) and the Graduation Project (YEAR 2).
+- intensive Prototyping sessions (YEAR 1 and YEAR 2) where technical skills are acquired; - Special Issues (YEAR 1) publishing projects, where you are introduced to key issues within the field of experimental publishing practices; - and a flexible range of several Teaching, Learning and Didactic Models (YEAR 1 and YEAR 2) to support the Special Issues (YEAR 1) and the Graduation Project (YEAR 2).

-Within Reading Writing and Research Methods Seminar (YEAR 1), which gives practical assistance in ways to articulate and broaden your research, you are introduced to different reflective writing practices in the form of seminars and tutorials.
+Within Reading Writing and Research Methods Seminar (YEAR 1 and YEAR 2), which gives practical assistance in ways to articulate and broaden your research, you are introduced to different reflective writing practices in the form of seminars and tutorials.
 In YEAR 2, the Reading Writing and Research Methods Seminar turns into the Graduate Seminar, where the emphasis is then put on your thesis writing and research for your graduation project.

-The chart below visualises the weighting of the links of final competencies with program elements.
+The chart below visualises the weighting of the links of final competencies with programme elements.